oliora/ppconsul/README.md

 `cd workspace`
 `cmake ..`

-*Note about -G option of CMake to choose generator to generate build scripts/ project files for.*
+*Note about -G option of CMake to choose you favourite IDE to generate project files for.*

 ### Build